Best Guide To Calasetta, Sardinia: 7 Beaches + Attractions

-Calasetta – or Cala di Seta, as it used to be known – is one of the most charming small towns in Sardinia, and if you are exploring the south of the island you should make it a point to visit, at least for a day.
+However, if you are exploring the south of the island you should make it a point to visit Calasetta and the nearby Sant’Antioco for at least a couple of days.

 This small town features bright white buildings; colorful balconies decorated with flowers; cobbled alleys with the odd sleepy cat: it is simply picture perfect.
 Add a handful of gorgeous beaches; a fantastic Museum of Contemporary Art; a scenic lighthouse and a fantastic winery, and you will want to visit.

-Located on Sant’Antioco island in the Sulcis Archipelago, in Southwestern Sardinia, Calasetta was founded in 1769 when 38 families of coral fishermen from the Tunisian island of Tabarka (who had originally settled there from Genoa) moved there.
-In this, it shares a story similar to that of nearby Carloforte.
+You will find Calasetta on Sant’Antioco island in the Sulcis Archipelago, in Southwestern Sardinia.
+This is a small coastal town that was founded in 1769 when 38 families of coral fishermen from the Tunisian island of Tabarka (who had originally settled there from Genoa) moved there.

-Later on, tuna fishermen arrived, and settlers from Piedmont who brought grapes with them.
+In this, it shares a story similar to that of nearby Carloforte, the only town in the nearby San Pietro Island.
+Later on, tuna fishermen arrived, as well as settlers from Piedmont who brought grapes with them.

 The Best Beaches In Calasetta

 There are three sandy beaches in Calasetta, whereas the rest are small rocky coves, jagged cliff formations and scenic fjords.
+Each Calasetta beach is worth exploring, and it’s a pleasant place to spend some relaxing time with family and friends.

 Sottotorre